csound/manual/docs/opcodes/pvsifd.md

 # pvsifd
 Instantaneous Frequency Distribution, magnitude and phase analysis.

 The pvsifd opcode takes an input a-rate signal and performs an Instantaneous Frequency, magnitude and phase analysis, using the STFT and pvsifd (Instantaneous Frequency Distribution), as described in Lazzarini et al, "Time-stretching using the Instantaneous Frequency Distribution and Partial Tracking", Proc.of ICMC05, Barcelona.
-It generates two PV streaming signals, one containing the amplitudes and frequencies (a similar output to pvsanal) and another containing amplitudes and unwrapped phases.
+It generates two PV streaming signals: one containing magnitudes and frequencies, and another containing magnitudes and phases.

 ## Syntax
 === "Modern"